Reframing Georgia O'Keeffe's legacy and protecting the land she loved

 Today, however, that identity is shifting — culturally and legally.

 Ghost Ranch is now a spiritual and educational retreat center just over an hour's drive northwest of Santa Fe.
-The longtime owner of Ghost Ranch, Arthur Pack – a nationally prominent conservationist – donated it in 1955 to the Presbyterian Church, whose nonprofit foundation owns it today.
+The longtime owner of Ghost Ranch, Arthur Pack, who is a nationally prominent conservationist, donated it in 1955 to the Presbyterian Church, whose nonprofit foundation owns it today.

 At 88, the legendary artist, dressed in a black smock, was filmed walking through the eroded sculptural features of the badlands, her face furrowed by age, her eyes still blazing.
 She died in Santa Fe at the age of 98.